 Now note in the second sentence how PMI tries to put the blame on ‘authorities’ for not making cigarettes illegal.
 But they are safe to say this because they know authorities – presumably they mean governments – will do no such thing.
 It’s on a par with central American drug dealers paying off the authorities to turn a blind eye.
 Only in the case of cigarettes, governments are bought off with huge tax revenues from tobacco.
 Token measures instigated by the Tobacco Control Industry discourage smoking to some extent, but don’t make much of a dent in PMI’s profits.

 It’s the third sentence in the above quoted challenges on which I shall now focus: ‘And if tobacco companies are serious about cigarettes being harmful then why don’t they simply stop producing cigarettes?’
 Here is PMI’s answer:

 An individual company could, in theory, simply decide to stop cold.
 But this would do nothing to address the public health issue because other companies would rush in to take up the slack.

 This is an attempted justification of the kind, ‘If I don’t do it, someone else will.’
-But if something is wrong of itself, it should not be done even if others will do it.
+But if something is wrong of itself, it should not be done even if others will.
 Examples often quoted to illustrate this false reasoning are working on chemical warfare research or the controller of the gas supply at Belsen.

 PMI, the company that did the right thing!
 Let them continue pouring their billions into developing alternative products, but if they really have faith in this activity, why are they hedging their bets?
 We’ll stop making cigarettes – but only when we’ll make an equal or greater amount of money by poisoning our consumers with our new-fangled drug-delivery device (called IQOS) as we currently do by poisoning them with our old-fashioned cigarette drug-delivery device!